Augmented Dynamic Gordon Growth Model: Options Pricing

 \subsection{Forward Probability Measure}

 According to \citeA{Geman95}, cleaver change of probability measure leads to a significant reduction in the computational burden of derivative pricing.
-The frequently used probability measure that reduces the computational burden is the forward probability measure and to price the zero--coupon bond, the European options, the Margrabe exchange options, and the equity--linked life insurance products, we will apply it.
+The frequently used probability measure that reduces the computational burden is the forward probability measure and to price the zero--coupon bond, European options, equity--linked life insurance products, and hedging we will apply it.
 To define the forward probability measure, we need zero--coupon bond.
-It is the well--known fact that conditional on $\mathcal{F}_t$, price at time $t$ of zero--coupon bond paying face value 1 at time $u$ is $B_{t,u}(\mathcal{H}_t):=\frac{1}{D_t}\mathbb{\tilde{E}}\big[D_u\big|\mathcal{H}_t\big]$.
+It is the well--known fact that conditional on $\mathcal{H}_t$, price at time $t$ of zero--coupon bond paying face value 1 at time $u$ is $B_{t,u}(\mathcal{H}_t):=\frac{1}{D_t}\mathbb{\tilde{E}}\big[D_u\big|\mathcal{H}_t\big]$.
 The $(t,u)$--forward probability measure is defined by

 Therefore, for $u>t$, a negative exponent of $D_u/D_t$ in the zero--coupon bond formula is represented by